stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 3. `red` replies to `blue`, but the source address of the reply packet is 192.168.15.2.
 The reply packet goes to `blue` directly through `bridge0` without being NATed
 4. `blue` gets the reply packet, but will not put the request and the response into the same connection since the source address of the response does not match the destination address of the request

 How to solve the problem?
-It turns out that we do not to turn on hairpin NAT for virtual bridges.
+It turns out that we do not need to turn on hairpin NAT for virtual bridges.
 What we need is to set a kernel parameter to 1.

 ```shell
 sysctl -w net.bridge.bridge-nf-call-iptables=1